shoemaker/location-api/README.md

 For this application we're using the "Stratus Plan" to retrieve current weather conditions.

 ### [Forecast](https://developer.forecast.io/)
-RESTful API by forecast.io, the team behind the Dark Sky iOS app.
+RESTful API by forecast.io, the team behind the great Dark Sky iOS app.

 ## Example Response